Blue Plum Festival creates a sense of community in Johnson City

 Organized by the Blue Plum Organization, a nonprofit named after the city’s first post office, the free festival offers two days of live music from 17 acts across two stages on the festival grounds stretching from Founders Park to King Commons Park.

-The festival also has a kids zone, wellness area, 5K run, Ferris wheel and more activities to choose from, like browsing plenty of vendors.
+The festival also has a kids zone, a wellness area, a 5K run, a Ferris wheel and more activities to choose from, like browsing plenty of vendors.

 People are also reading…